jasonwong-lab/cBioportalDataClawler/README.md

 python3 chinapancancerdataclawler.py
 ```

-It will download three csv files "cna.csv", "mutations.csv" and "structual_variants.csv" under the same folder with ``` chinapancancerdataclawler.py ```.
+It will download the data and generate three csv files "cna.csv", "mutations.csv" and "structual_variants.csv" under the same folder with ``` chinapancancerdataclawler.py ```.

 <p align="right">(<a href="#top">back to top</a>)</p>